Cross-country-Karlsson leads Sweden 1-2 in women's skiathlon

 Third-place finisher Weng came in almost one minute and 27 seconds behind Karlsson.

+"I feel like I didn’t have such a good race in the classic part, but in the skating (freestyle) part I had so much power.
+It was an amazing feeling," she told media following the race.

-The win marks the first individual medal for 26-year-old Karlsson, who took home a bronze in the women's relay at the 2022 Beijing Olympics.
+The win marks the first individual medal for 26-year-old Karlsson, who won bronze in the women's relay at Beijing 2022.
+She is 25th in the overall World Cup standings.

 World Cup leader Jessie Diggins of the U.S., seen as a contender for a podium spot, fell on a sharp downhill turn early in the race in a crash that also took out Norway’s Karoline Simpson-Larsen, and failed to catch up to the leading packs.